Maschina/UnitNumberField/README.md

 # UnitNumberField
-A customized text field for unit-based number for SwiftUI and AppKit (macOS).
-Allows number only and validates the user input.
+A customized text field for unit-based number input for SwiftUI and AppKit (macOS).
+Allows user to input numbers only and validates it, respectively.
 Similar to the input field in Sketch.

 ![Screenshot](Sources/doc/screen1.png)